 James Caperton is the Sales Manager for MYSTC Software and has been with NASTC as an employee for over 7 years.
 He is not only experienced with how the software operates, but how it can be operated best in the small trucking environment.

 Missy Parsons is a QuickBooks Certified ProAdvisor and NASTC’s exclusive QuickBooks consultant.
 Not only is Missy an expert in QuickBooks, but she has five years’ experience running a small trucking company using MYSTC software integrated with the QuickBooks accounting package.

-Skip Williams is the Director of Driver Health at NASTC.
+Skip Williams is the Driver Health & Wellness Sales Manager at NASTC.
 Skip’s focus is mainly on negotiating hurdles with DOT recertification with concentration on sleep apnea.

 Skip has more than 25 years in the trucking industry.
 A graduate from the University of Maryland, Skip’s transportation career started with work in trucking insurance and finance.
 A move fourteen years ago brought him to the Professional Driver’s Medical Depot working as Operations Manager with Dr. John McElligott in Knoxville, TN.